hurricanepkt/rmsb/_pages/about.md

 social: fakse # includes social icons at the bottom of the page
 ---

-Alex Ovechkin is Listed as Week-to-week after suffering an injury to his lower leg Monday vs Uta Per Capitals PR.
+Alex Ovechkin is Listed as Week-to-week after suffering an injury to his lower leg Monday vs Uta Per Capitals P.